 Either Works if:

-- You’ll actually use the platform (the biggest variable is you)
+- You will open the product (the biggest variable is you)

 - You understand these are research tools, not stock-picking services